Football news - When is the 2021/22 Champions League draw? What pots are Man City, Man Utd, Liverpool, Chelsea in?

 Pot 2 is arguably the strongest pot as it features: Manchester United, Liverpool, Real Madrid, Barcelona, Juventus, Paris Saint-Germain, Sevilla and Borussia Dortmund.

-The confirmed clubs in Pot 3 are Porto, Ajax, RB Leipzig, Atalanta, Benfica, and Zenit St Petersburg.
+The clubs in Pot 3 are Porto, Ajax, RB Leipzig, Atalanta, Benfica, Shakhtar Donetsk, Salzburg and Zenit St Petersburg.

-Pot 4 will include Club Brugge, Young Boys, AC Milan, Malmo and Wolfsburg.
+Pot 4 will include Club Brugge, Young Boys, AC Milan, Malmo, Besiktas, Dynamo Kyiv, Sheriff Tiraspol and Wolfsburg.

 When are the games?